421 4.4.1: No Answer from Host

-The 421 4.4.1 soft bounce means the destination mail server is not responding to connections.
-Learn what causes connection timeouts and when the email will be retried.
+The 421 4.4.1 soft bounce means the destination mail server is not responding.
+Learn why connection timeouts happen and when the email will be retried.

 🟡